-Visiting Old Québec City is a must for everyone, this is the essence of Québec, but once you have explored the old city, it’s time to branch out and explore other neighbourhoods.
+Visiting Old Quebec City is a must for everyone, this is the essence of Quebec, but once you have explored the old city, it’s time to branch out and wander around other neighbourhoods.

-The number one ‘hood in this beginner’s guide to Québec City for first-timers is Old Québec City (Vieux-Québec).
-Also known as Haute-Ville or Upper-Town, it’s the location of the Fairmont Château Frontenac and beautiful 18th and 19th-century architecture.
+The number one ‘hood in this beginner’s guide to Quebec City for first-timers is Old Quebec City (Vieux-Quebec).
+Also known as Haute-Ville or Upper-Town, it’s the location of the Fairmont Château Frontenac (LGBTQIA2S+ safe space) and beautiful 18th and 19th-century architecture.

 You don’t have to stay at the château to explore the hotel’s Great Gatsby-esque royal blue and gold decor.
 If you’re a lover of history, consider taking a historic walking tour of the hotel.

 Walk to Terrasse Pierre-Duga-des-Mons and then up the hill for a postcard shot of Château Frontenac, the Saint-Lawrence River, and Old Quebec City.
 Follow the path around La Citadelle and wander along the ramparts and fortifications of Quebec.
 For drinks, hit up Bar Sainte-Angèle on rue Sainte-Angèle or Pub Saint-Patrick on rue Saint-Jean.
 Visit important religious sites like Basilica Notre-Dame de Quebec, the Cathedral of the Holy Trinity, or Le Monastère.
 Dine on a patio or do a little shopping.
 Wander down quiet side streets.

 A relatively small neighbourhood, located next to Quartier Petit-Champlain, Place-Royale is the site of the first settlement in New France (circa 1608).
 This is where Samuel de Champlain started building the city we now know as Québec City.